LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 Complete the following steps to upgrade the server:

 1. Run the fhir-installer on a separate server.
-2. Configure the new server as appropriate (`fhir-server.xml` and anything under the `fhir-server/config` and `fhir-server/userlib` directories).
+2. Configure the new server as appropriate (`fhir-server/server.xml` and anything under the `fhir-server/configDropins`, `fhir-server/config`, and `fhir-server/userlib` directories).
 3. Back up your database.
 4. Run the migration program (see [Section 3.3.1.1.2 Db2](#33112-db2)).
 5. Disable traffic to the old server and enable traffic to the new server